Sustainability & Business

 Use the comments feature on this page to add your thoughts on Envision LV’s draft report on the plan for Allentown—whether it’s a response to what they included or something you think needs to be added.
 If you haven’t yet … more

-What does the end of the Industrial Age(s) mean for the average person?
+by Jerz E. Brown What does the end of the Industrial Age(s) mean for the average person?
 There was a time long ago when our great-grandfather’s great-grandfather was there when they invented steam power!
-Back when people started going to town to work in … more
+Back when people started going to … more

 This is another no-brainer.
 Recently, colleges and universities have been earning an average 6–8% return on their endowment funds.
 Most facilities projects to reduce energy & greenhouse gas emissions [GHG] have a 5–7 year payback — a 14%–20% return—which means … more